 The boresight adjustment balances the tilt of the lens mount to compensate for screen-to-projector tilt.

 Caution!
 If not avoided, the following could result in minor or moderate injury.

-- Do not look directly into the lens when the light source is on.
-The extremely high brightness can cause permanent eye damage. - 1.
-Close the shutter on the projector. - 2.
-Unlock the three lens mount stabilization screws.
+• Do not look directly into the lens when the light source is on.
+The extreme high brightness can cause permanent eye damage.